Schemas

 Automatic

 An automatic transition will trigger when its conditions are met.
-E.g. when a document is transitioned to status A the data service will look for any automatic transitions that have status A mentioned as a fromStatus.
+E.g. when a document is transitioned to status A the data service will look for any automatic transitions that have status A mentioned in fromStatuses.
 If the conditions of that transition are met it will execute.
-If not the data service will go to the next automatic transition in line.
+If not, the Data Service will go to the next automatic transition in line.

 The sequence of the transitions will depend on the sequence of configuration.